 Preparations for Cleaning a Cat’s Ears

 Some cats don’t mind being pampered, while others are adamantly opposed to a kitty spa day.
 How you groom your cat will depend on both yours and their levels of comfort with the grooming process.

-If you’ve never cleaned your cat’s ears before, or if you cat is a bit prickly when it comes to being fussed with, then make sure you read through the following steps to cleaning your cat’s ears and the tools that you’ll need to do it safely and correctly.
+If you’ve never cleaned your cat’s ears before, or if your cat is a bit prickly when it comes to being fussed with, then make sure you read through the steps in the next section to cleaning your cat’s ears and the tools that you’ll need to do it safely and correctly.

 Tools for Cleaning a Cat’s Ears